Machine Learning for Predictive Maintenance in Screwed Components for Yachts

 Model Training and Validation

 Machine learning models are then trained using historical data, where failure events and corresponding features are labeled.
-Various algorithms such as logistic regression, decision trees, or neural networks can be employed to build predictive models.
-These models are validated using additional data to ensure their accuracy and reliability in detecting potential failures.
+Various algorithms such as logistic regression, decision trees, or neural network libraries can be employed to build predictive models.
+These models are validated with additional data to ensure their accuracy and reliability in detecting potential failures.

 Reading more: